 Odyssey operates in a sun-synchronous, near-circular orbit, with an inclination of approximately 93 deg.
-The orbit node is currently oriented such that the mean local solar time of the ascending node is approximately 3:45 am.
-Keplerian orbit elements for the Odyssey spacecraft, at the epoch of Jan 1, 2010, are presented in Table 4.1-1.
+Currently the orbit node is being reoriented for science purposes, with the ascending node slowly drifting to a Local Mean Solar Time of 6:45 AM.
+The node will reach this orientation in November 2015, at which time Odyssey will execute an orbit trim maneuver to re-establish a sun-synchronous orbit which will leave the ascending node at this value for the remainder of the mission lifetime.
+Keplerian orbit elements for the Odyssey spacecraft, at the epoch of Jan 1, 2016, are presented in Table 4.1-1.